Skip to main content

 Drug Dealer Liability Act, civil actions by family member, employer or other person injured by drug user, damages, contributory negligence principles apply

-This bill would create a civil cause of action against a person who knowingly participates in the illegal drug market and damages another as a result.
+• Creates a civil cause of action against persons who knowingly participate in the illegal drug market and cause damages from illegal drug use.

 Subjects